taking ownership: how we avoid it and how zen tackles avoidance

 So it’s not surprising that wisdom traditions and spiritual practices tackle these wind-down tendencies to do what’s comfortable.
 From fasting, to being charitable, to meditating in stillness, there are many ways to confront and confound the forces of entropy.
 “Do something that makes you uncomfortable,” Tanouye Roshi used to say.
 And in my experience, Zen topped the list.
 Not fluffy Zen philosophy — as in “be in the moment,” but actual Zen training where the body trains to the extremes of its endurance, what we call “shugyo“.
 As one of my leader friends — a great athlete who once swam the English Channel — observed after sitting through his first sesshin (intensive Zen training): “This was an assault on my body and mind unlike any other.”
 What he experienced was how Zen training — by design — confronts avoidance.
 It’s not comfortable short term.
 We can’t get away from the pain.
 And it takes every ounce of energy we’ve got.
 Initially we put up a helluva fight.
 But if we’re lucky and committed, the training lasts longer than our fight.
 And in the ceasefire, we come to a healthy peace with these entropic tendencies.
 We have learned to transmute short term pain into a long term change in our being, where we still prefer comfort, but are not slaves to it.
 We can now act or not act with greater freedom, which we can apply to everything from how we make our next business decision to what food we put in our mouth.
 We’ve learned to transmute laziness into a stripping away of all the extra — where tension and flourish fall away — and our most elegant, chiseled design emerges.
 This is not the point of Zen training per se, so much as the condition in which awakening can take root.
 It’s also a mighty useful consequence.

 I don’t say Zen is the only way to confront these tendencies.
 If you know of a way that speaks to you more, do that.
 If you are already confounding your comfort zone, take heart and keep going.
 Even if you are called to train in Zen, sesshin isn’t the place to start.
-Start with building a sitting practice; a simple way to do so from The Zen Leader is available here.
+Start with building a sitting practice; look into the offerings from Chosei Zen’s Virtual Dojo.
 Or you might come to a Zen leadership program, which builds capacity in both Zen training and leadership.
 To those who might say, “Sitting on a cushion is pretty extreme,” I might paraphrase the good doctor’s response: If you ask me, cutting your chest open is extreme.
 Raising the temperature of the earth 2 degrees is extreme.
 And avoiding ownership of the only life you can own is extreme in the extreme.